oguerrer/oguerrer.github.io/ppi/index.md

 However, it is highly advisable to also provide the time series of the indicators (so that PPI can match their empirical variance) and a network of interdependencies between the indicators (which can be obtained via qualitative or quantitative methods).
 Other types of data that can significantly improve the quality of the inferences are SDG-fiscal linked data and information on fiscal rigidities.
 As more and better data becomes available in the future, PPI will be able to incorporate it due to its high flexibility to be adapted to new research questions and highly specific contexts.
+The diagram below illustrates the data that, at this stage of development, PPI can exploit.

 <br>

 <img class="aligncenter wp-image-254" src="/images/ppi/pyramid.jpg" align="center" width="70%">

 <br>

 ## Users

 <br>

 ## Resources

 <br>

 ## Support